 I don't put the lid on the jar as the scoby needs some air.
 I tend to keep a cloth on top of the jar, this keeps out insects and dust.
 I used to hold the cloth on with a rubber band, but stopped bothering with that a few years ago and it still does the trick.

 This blog post is getting a little long.
-At some stage I will try to write another blog post with the kombucha recipe I use.
+Rather than make this post even longer, I wrote another blog post with the kombucha recipe I use.

 No comments: